Approximate joint measurement of qubit observables through an Arthur-Kelly type model: Results

 b) Next we choose $a=1.0$.
-The conclusions are almost similar with the exception that the joint measurement uncertainty (i.e the l.h.s of eqn. (\ref{eqajmuncer}) starts off at a much higher value (see fig. 3).
+The conclusions are almost similar with the exception that the joint measurement uncertainty (i.e the l.h.s of eqn. (\ref{eqajmuncer}) starts off at a much higher value compared to that of fig. \ref{fig-aprbprap1} (see fig. 3).